jaspervdj/blaze-html/doc/rfc.markdown

         h1 $ "This is a header"
         p $ "This is a first paragraph."
         "This text is not inside any tag for now."

+Of course, `unescapedText` will also be exported, as a back door for inserting raw chunks of HTML, since skipping the escape function is obviously faster.

 # Our Implementation